 The computer equipment brand iRU has been operating in the domestic market for over twenty years.
 During this time, the company has developed expertise in many areas, including its own research and development center, opened service centers in one hundred cities, and created a network of thousands of partners for supplying its products.

 Despite the fact that iRU's assortment is mainly represented by client devices such as system units, all-in-one computers, and laptops, the company also pays special attention to the B2B segment, supplying server equipment to the market.
-At the time of writing, the product catalog included sixteen models of rack servers and two in tower format.
+At the time of writing, the product catalog featured sixteen models of rack servers and two in tower format.
 In this article, we will talk about the iRU Rock G2212IG4, which is positioned as a device for performance-demanding tasks, especially machine learning and neural networks.

 Before continuing the story about this product, it should be noted that we are actually talking about the SL201-G4 platform, presented by the Chinese manufacturer Gooxi last year.
 In our opinion, this should be viewed from the point of view of the end consumer – they choose and buy a solution in the local market, receive support, service, and warranty here.
 At the same time, all this comes from a trustworthy company that is as close as possible to the consumer, which ensures prompt resolution of issues arising during operation, including optimal product configuration for the customer, availability of spare parts, and technical advice on working with the server.